flock-community/pass-garble/examples/pass-garble-jvm-cli/README.md

-# Pass Garble JS Example implementation
+# Pass Garble JVM CLI Example implementation

 This example shows how to integrate a kotlin multiplatform library into a jvm cli application